|Appalachian Trail Guide for Great Smoky Mountains National Park|

 Although the Appalachian Trail was the brainchild of Benton MacKaye, it was Harvey Broome and Paul Fink that made it a reality in the Great Smoky Mountains.

 Harvey Broome was an early environmentalist, another one of the cofounders of The Wilderness Society, and a longtime president of the Smoky Mountains Hiking Club.
 He, along with seven others, hiked the 71+ miles of AT through the Park in 1932 before the trail was even completed.
-He was largely responsible for sighting most of the trail thru the Park.
+He was largely responsible for sighting most of the route thru the park.

 Paul Fink, another leader of the movement that led to the founding of the Smoky Mountains as a national park, was also instrumental in blazing the AT through the Smokies.
 Fink was a member of the Board of Managers of the Appalachian Trail from 1925 to 1949, and was the author of "Backpacking Was the Only Way", an account of early 20th century camping and backpacking adventures in the southern Appalachians.